E-BIKES FOR TEENS AND FAMILIES

 Megan Ramey, named the Bike League’s Educator of the Year and currently Safe Routes to School Manager for Hood River County School District, has spent years teaching families how to ride safely and confidently.
 She’s also presented three years in a row as a national subject matter expert on E-bike Education and Youth at the National Safe Routes to School Summit.
 Together, as certified League Cycling Instructors, we approach every review with a mix of enthusiasm, expertise, and a deep belief that e-bikes can transform how families move, connect, and explore.

-To read more about the opportunities and issues with youth and E-bikes, please see our blog post.
+To read more about the opportunities and issues with youth and E-bikes, please see our blog post to the right.

 This guide is for parents and teens ready to make that leap — informed by thousands of miles, countless test rides, and a lifelong love of biking as freedom.